Jeff Mariotte

-Jeff Mariotte (born 1955) is an author who lives in Arizona.
+Jeff Mariotte (born September 7, 1955) is an American author who lives in Arizona.
 As well as his own original work, he is best known for writing novels and comic books based on licensed properties.

 Biography

 Mariotte was born in Park Forest, Illinois, but he moved at age six because his father, who worked for the United States Department of Defense, was transferred to Paris, France.
 He graduated from San Jose State University with a degree in Radio/TV/Film.
 He has worked as the manager of Hunter's Books in La Jolla, California; co-founder and co-owner of specialty bookstore Mysterious Galaxy in San Diego; Vice President of Marketing at WildStorm Productions/Image Comics; Senior Editor at DC Comics; and was the first Editor-in-Chief at IDW Publishing.
 His writing has been recognized with an Inkpot Award from Comic-Con International and three Scribe Awards from the International Association of Media Tie-In Writers.
 He's been a finalist for the Bram Stoker Award (twice), the International Horror Guild Award, the Spur Award, the Peacemaker Award, the Harvey Award, and the Glyph Award.